Geoogolla/enterprise-docs/docs/designer-guide/notifications.md

 ### Mail notifications

-Enabling the mail notifications option will notify the users through email for comments, permission, schedules, views, users/groups synchronize, users and groups schedule synchronization and users account activation.
+Enabling the mail notifications option will notify the users through email for comments, permissions, schedules, views, user(s) and group(s) (manual and schedule) synchronization and user account activation.

 ### Auto watch comments of created items